easydev991/Days/README.md

 # Days 2.1
-This is my first own project.
+This is my pet project.
 The app uses Realm to store your data and shows how many days passed after something happened in your life.
-VIPER architecture.
+VIPER-based architecture.

 ## What you can do with this app